-The Equity Shares issued through the Red Herring Prospectus and this Prospectus are proposed to be listed on the BSE and NSE.
+The Equity Shares issued through this Red Herring Prospectus are proposed to be listed on the BSE and NSE.
 Initial listing applications will be made to the Stock Exchanges for permission to deal in, and for an official quotation of the Equity Shares.
 BSE will be the Designated Stock Exchange with which the 'Basis of Allotment' will be finalised.

-If permission to deal in and for an official quotation of the Equity Shares is not granted by any of the Stock Exchanges, our Company will forthwith repay, all moneys received from the applicants in pursuance of the Red Herring Prospectus, required by applicable law.
+If permission to deal in and for an official quotation of the Equity Shares is not granted by any of the Stock Exchanges, our Company will forthwith repay, all moneys received from the applicants in pursuance of this Red Herring Prospectus, required by applicable law.
 If such money is not repaid within the prescribed time, then our Company and every officer in default shall be liable to repay the money, with interest as prescribed under applicable laws.